tlswg/tls13-spec/draft-ietf-tls-tls13.md

 requirements are and never transmit information over a channel less secure than what they require.
-The TLS protocol is secure in that any cipher suite offers its promised level of security: if you negotiate AES-GCM {{GCM}} with a 255-bit ECDHE or 3072-bit DHE key exchange with a host whose certificate chain you have verified, you can expect that to be reasonably secure.
+The TLS protocol is secure in that any cipher suite offers its promised level of security: if you negotiate AES-GCM {{GCM}} with a 255-bit ECDHE key exchange with a host whose certificate chain you have verified, you can expect that to be reasonably secure.

-[[TODO: Cite Curve25519 TLS I-D/RFC when available, or whatever other curve at the ~128-bit security level is decided to be TLS 1.3 MTI. ]]

 These goals are achieved by the handshake protocol, which can be summarized as follows: The client sends a ClientHello message which